 7. monitor their grades (but don’t obsess).

-The most important thing to develop during the middle school years is good study habits.
+The most important thing to develop during middle school is good study habits.
 These days, most schools have an online portal where parents can check their kids’ daily grades.
 Our local school uses PowerSchool.

 8. teach them how to balance school and social life.